SoTL Fellowships (FIDC)

 Open to all UND faculty who meet all the following requirements:

-- not a past recipient of a FIDC SoTL Felllowship (ie. 2024 Fellows are not eligible for another award).
+- Not a past recipient of a FIDC SoTL Fellowship (ie. 2024 Fellows are not eligible for another award).

 - Those seeking funding for collaborative research must apply individually, making clear their distinct role in the project.
 Proposals will be evaluated on their individual merits.